-On the White, the hot spot has been Buffalo Shoals.
+On the White, the hot spot has been Rim Shoals.
 The hot flies were olive woolly buggers (#8, #10), Y2Ks (#14, #12), prince nymphs (#14), zebra midges (black with silver wire and silver bead or red with silver wire and silver bead #16, #18), pheasant tails (#14), ruby midges (#18), root beer midges (#18), pink and cerise San Juan worms (#10), and sowbugs (#16).
 Double fly nymph rigs have been very effective (my current favorite is a Y2K (#10) with a ruby midge (#14) suspended below it).
 Use lead to get your flies down.

 The Buffalo National River and Crooked Creek are low and clear.
-With the cooler weather the smallmouths are less active.
+With the cold weather the smallmouths are less active.
 My favorite fly is a Clouser minnow.
 Carefully check the water level before entering Crooked Creek or the Buffalo River.
 There are no dams on these streams.
 They both have large drainages and are prone to flooding during and following any rain event.
 The water can rise very quickly.

-On the Norfork, the water is stained.
-It has fished poorly.
+On the Norfork, the water is has cleared substantially but has fished poorly.
 Navigate this stream with caution as things have changed a bit during the recent flooding.
 There has been major gravel recruitment at the bottom of Mill Pond and the dock hole.
 The most productive flies have been small midge patterns (#18, #20, #22) like ruby midges, root beer midges, zebra midges (black or red with silver wire and silver bead) and soft hackles (#14, #16) like the green butt.
 Egg patterns have also been productive.
 Double fly nymph rigs have been very effective.
 Try a small bead headed nymph (zebra midge, copper John or pheasant tail) suspended eighteen inches below a brightly colored San Juan worm (hot fluorescent pink or cerise #10).
 The fishing is better in the morning.
-My favorite rig has been a cerise San Juan worm with a pheasant tail dropper (#10).
+My favorite rig has been a Y2K with a ruby midge dropper.

-The Spring River is fishing well.
+The Spring River is low and fishing well.
 This is a great place to wade fish, when they are running water on the White and Norfork Rivers.
 Canoe season is over there are few boats on the river.
 Be sure to wear cleated boots and carry a wading staff.
 There is a lot of bedrock that can get very slick.
 The hot flies have been olive woolly buggers with a bit of flash (#10), cerise and hot pink San Juan worms (#10) and Y2Ks (#10).